 There are some duds on Fever, unfortunately.
 Much of the back half of the mixtape blends together because the subject matter is too similar and redundant.
-While “Dance” and “Ratchet” are enjoyable, songs like “Sex Talk”; “Money Good” and “Bring Drank” feel like reductive versions of stronger tracks that Megan has already made.
+While “Dance” and “Ratchet” are enjoyable, songs like “Sex Talk”; “Big Drank” feels like a reductive version of stronger tracks that Megan has already made.
 Luckily, Fever is brought to a close by the impressive “Running up Freestyle”; a stern reminder that Megan’s pen may be dangerous, but when she goes off the dome, she’s unstoppable.

 Megan is selling talent and a good time, and it is clear that she is hungry for the top spot.
 On Fever, Megan isn’t staking a claim for anyone’s spot.
 Instead, she is creating a world of freedom and fun for all of her Hotties, and she is doing it with effortless style and wit.

 Key Tracks: “W.A.B”; “Simon Says”; “Realer”; “Cash S**t”; “Best You Ever Had”